-Every garden has its own „special“ corner which can make a hobby gardener desperate.
-This could be the rockery, artificial pond bank, or steep or shaded places below trees and bushes. „At this place, no plant wants to grow at all!“, is one of many cries for help.
+Every garden has a certain corner which can make a hobby gardener desperate.
+This could be the rockery, artificial pond bank or even steep, shaded places below trees and bushes in which no plant wants to grow at all!
 In such cases, we recommend ground cover plants.

-This species is very unambitious relating to care and place.
+This type of plant is very unambitious relating to care and place.
 Low-growing ground cover plants do not care whether it rains or whether the sun shines.
 They grow in almost all weather conditions.

-At the beginning, many hobby gardeners are sceptical about ground-cover plants.
-“Esthetic unspectacular“, is often the opinion.
+At the beginning, many hobby gardeners are sceptical about ground-cover plants with the feeling that they are unattractive .
 But ground-cover plants do not have to be unattractive at all.
 They are especially suitable for different combinations with other plant species.
-If you consider the different heydays, you can achieve a diversified appearance.
-Therefore, it is possible that unpopular corners shine resplendent in your garden at every time of the year.
+A diversified appearance can be achieved meaning it is possible that unpopular corners can shine resplendent in your garden all year.

-There is a big variety of this easy-care species.
+There is a big variety of this easy-care type of plant.
 It starts with roses and herbage, goes on with bushes and ends with climbing plants.
 Well-known ground-cover plants are creepers ivy and blackberry, herb thyme and also bush creeping juniper which even is hard-wearing.

 Conclusion: Grow ground-cover plants instead of monotonous grass!
 They place a creative emphasis in unappealing corners in your garden and keep up the natural look.
 Moreover, ground-cover plants do not need much care – and make it hard for weeds to settle next to them.